How Florida Statutes Affect Personal Injury Claims

 For example, a lawsuit to foreclose a mortgage has a five-year statute of limitations.

-An action to break a contract has a four-year deadline.
+An action for a breach of contract also has a five-year deadline.
 However, an action seeking specific performance of a contract must be filed within one year.

-Plaintiffs in most general personal injury cases such as motorcycle accidents, dog bites, and premises liability claims have a four-year deadline for filing lawsuits.
+Florida recently passed a bill that updated its statute of limitations for personal injury cases.
+Plaintiffs in most general personal injury cases such as motorcycle accidents, dog bites, and premises liability claims have either a two or four-year deadline, depending on when the accident took place.
+If it was on or before 3/23/2023, the deadline is four years, and the deadline is two years if it took place after that date.
 If an injured party fails to file a lawsuit before the deadline, the other party can ask the court to dismiss the lawsuit.

 However, there are exceptions to the statute of limitations.
-For instance, a two-year deadline applies in wrongful death matters and medical malpractice cases.
+For instance, a two-year deadline applies in most wrongful death matters and medical malpractice cases.
 In some cases, a victim may have longer to file a lawsuit if they did not discover the injury was caused by another party’s negligence.
 Minors may also have longer to file a lawsuit.

 It is always in a person’s best interest to talk to a personal injury attorney as soon as possible after an accident.
 You never want to assume that you have plenty of time to file a personal injury lawsuit.
 You must file a notice of claim to protect your right to file a lawsuit in some cases.